10-2-pursuit/react-youtube-project-prep/README.md

 ### 2. Delegated Tasks
 Assign specific tasks to each team member.
 Define roles and responsibilities, ensuring everyone has a clear understanding of their contributions.
 This will foster efficient teamwork and individual accountability.
-Each task should detail a  User Storie that explains a desired feature.
+Each task should detail a  User Story that explains a desired feature.
 Each member of the team must be assigned at least one user story to work on over the course of the project.

 ### 3. Component Architecture